yo-alan/symfony1-boilerplate/README.md

 ## Disclaimer/Caveats:

 - This script (and mpProjectPlugin) assumes 'spanish' culture by default.
-- This method fits perfectly for a rather specific workflow (mine) may not fit your needs.
+- This method fits perfectly for a rather specific workflow (mine) thus it may not fit your needs.

 Forks are welcome!